- Business Insurance

 How To Buy Workers' Compensation Insurance

-If you're wondering, "Where can I get workers' compensation insurance?" you have a few choices: a private insurance company, state insurance fund, or a monopolistic state fund.
+If you're wondering where to get workers' compensation insurance, you have a few choices: a private insurance company, a state insurance fund, or a state-run monopolistic fund.
 Businesses in North Dakota, Ohio, Washington, Wyoming, Puerto Rico, and the Virgin Islands rely on a monopolistic state fund for coverage.

 You can buy workers' compensation insurance online, over the phone, or through an agent.
-For many business owners, the most convenient route is to buy workers' comp online.
-Paychex can connect you with a licensed agent who helps you quickly compare quotes from top insurers, purchase coverage, and manage your policy digitally.
+For many business owners, the most convenient route is to buy workers' comp online using a website like Paychex.
+Paychex can also connect you with a licensed agent who helps you quickly compare workers’ compensation insurance quotes from top insurers, purchase coverage, and manage your policy digitally.

 Step 1: Determine Your State's Requirements

-Workers' comp laws vary significantly from state to state, including who must be covered, where you can get coverage, and the penalties for non-compliance.
+Workers' comp laws vary significantly from state to state, including who must be covered, where you can get coverage, and the penalties for noncompliance.
 To determine your obligation to buy workers' compensation, consult with your state's workers' compensation board or Department of Labor.
-Many state resources for your business explain the requirements for employers in different industries.

 After reading up on your state's requirements, the next step is to assess your business's specific insurance needs.
 Start by evaluating the size of your workforce (both full-time and part-time employees) — it's a primary factor in determining your obligation to purchase workers' compensation insurance.